 For example, say one person in the relationship idealizes their partner because he or she is a successful doctor, but when there is a disagreement, the person flips and degrades the partner, saying, “You aren’t a real doctor, or you’d make more money.”

 The fluctuation in perceiving their partner as either superhuman or subhuman is rooted in the person’s defense of their ego, not in a realistic view of their partner.
-The rigidity of the person’s defense mechanisms distort reality to make it palpable for him or her.
+The rigidity of the person’s defense mechanisms distorts reality to make it palpable for him or her.
 These misperceptions are pervasive and are often referred to as cognitive distortions.
-Unfortunately, the need to defensively alter reality in order to suit a fragile sense-of-self may stem from early trauma, possibly attachment trauma.
+Unfortunately, the need to defensively alter reality in order to suit a fragile sense of self may stem from early trauma, possibly attachment trauma.

-Most likely it is exhausting to be habitually be viewed as superhuman or subhuman.
+Most likely, it is exhausting to be habitually viewed as superhuman or subhuman.
 When a person is treated as if they are superhuman, he or she sometimes feels constant tension about displeasing their partner.
 Worse yet is being treated as a subhuman; dismissed, ignored, rebuffed, scoffed at, and degraded.
-Probably the most painful however, is the actual fall from grace.
+Probably the most painful, however, is the actual fall from grace.